moonydog12/JS30/32 - Form Validator/readme.md

 }
 ```

-The `:root` CSS pseudo-class matches the root element of a tree representing the document.
+The `root` CSS pseudo-class matches the root element of a tree representing the document.
 And we could store variables in it.

 **display & visibility**